Check 21 May Impact Consumers’ Credit Reports

 Consumers and business both need to be aware of their rights under the new system.
 For instance, just because your bank participates in Check 21, doesn’t mean that when you deposit an out of state check to your account that you will see the money any faster.
 Although the check may clear the originating bank within hours, your bank can still put a hold on the posting of funds to your account.

-National Consumer Law Center, you may have to fight for your rights for the first few years after Check 21 is implemented.
+According to the National Consumer Law Center, you may have to fight for your rights for the first few years after Check 21 is implemented.
 This is because banks and the Fed have not publicized the new system.
 Some of your rights include:

 Receiving a substitute check – this is simply a copy of the front and back check image.